Chart Color Schemes

 Population growth drivers in Seaholme are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validations, as of November 2025, Seaholme's estimated population is around 2,274.
-This reflects a growth of 207 people since the 2021 Census, which reported a population of 2,067.
-The increase is inferred from AreaSearch's resident population estimate of 2,228 in June 2024, derived from ABS's latest ERP data release, and an additional 7 validated new addresses since the Census date.
-This results in a density ratio of 2,393 persons per square kilometer, placing Seaholme in the upper quartile nationally according to AreaSearch assessments.
-The area's 10.0% growth exceeds the national average (9.7%), indicating it as a growth leader in the region.
-Overseas migration contributed approximately 76.0% of overall population gains recently.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Seaholme's population is estimated at around 2,283 as of Feb 2026.
+This reflects an increase of 216 people (10.4%) since the 2021 Census, which reported a population of 2,067 people.
+The change is inferred from the resident population of 2,228, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 7 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,403 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Seaholme's 10.4% growth since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 76.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, it employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Projecting forward with demographic trends, an above median population growth is expected in the Seaholme statistical area (Lv2), with a projected increase of 323 persons by 2041, reflecting a total increase of 10.1% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Moving forward, an above median population growth of statistical areas analysed by AreaSearch is projected, with the suburb expected to grow by 322 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 9.9% in total over the 17 years.

 Frequently Asked Questions - Population